-- 5. Lift the deck and chains off the brackets at all 4 corners of the deck. - 6.
-Slide the mower deck rearward to remove the mower belt from the engine pulley. - 7.
-Slide the mower deck out from underneath the machine.
+- 6. Remove the upper fasteners securing the brackets to all 4 lift arms. - Slide the mower deck rearward to remove the mower belt from the engine pulley. - Slide the mower deck out from underneath the machine.

 Installing the Mower Deck